paliocha/RComPlEx-NF/README.md

 ### The Clique Advantage

-RComPlEx finds **multi-species gene cliques** where **ALL** pairwise relationships are conserved:
+RComPlEx finds **multi-species gene cliques** where **all** pairwise relationships are conserved:

 - **Traditional approach**: "Gene A and Gene B are co-expressed in both species"
-- **RComPlEx cliques**: "Genes A, B, C, and D are ALL mutually co-expressed across all species" (6 pairwise relationships for 4 genes, all significant)
+- **RComPlEx cliques**: "Genes A, B, C, and D are all mutually co-expressed across all species" (6 pairwise relationships for 4 genes, all significant)

 This ensures discovery of **complete functional modules** with tight coordination, providing stronger evidence of conserved biological function than pairwise comparisons alone.